bio-phys/capriqorn/doc/manual.rst

 Notes
 =====
 * Efficiency:

     * In the current version of the code, the histogram calculation in Cadishi has been highly optimized.
 Compared to the histogram calculation, the preprocessor, however, can take a significant amount of time as it has not been fully optimized yet.
     * The preprocessor pipeline can be parallelized using the ParallelFork() and ParallelJoin() filters.

+* Capriqorn uses MDAnalysis (http://www.mdanalysis.org) for reading in trajectories.

+    * From their website: "MDAnalysis is an object-oriented Python library to analyze trajectories from molecular dynamics (MD) simulations in many popular formats.
+It can write most of these formats, too, together with atom selections suitable for visualization or native analysis tools."
+    * To cite MDAnalysis, please visit http://www.mdanalysis.org/pages/citations/.